Unity is strength... when there is teamwork and collaboration, wonderful things can be achieved..... Mattie Stepanek

 Head Instructor Sensei Butch Ishisaka and Sensei David Matutte of the Dojo personally took Edgar under their wings.
 They worked closely with him in the basics of Judo.
 After many months of hard work, his instructors felt he was ready for “prime-time” and entered Edgar into his first sanctioned Judo tournament competing against a sighted Judoka (Judo athlete).
 To the pleasure of his fellow Judoka, along with Sensei’s Butch and David, Edgar won second place in his first official tournament.
 Both instructors walked Edgar to the winners stand to receive his first trophy.
 What a proud moment.

 “What the mind of man can conceive and believe, it can achieve,” says Ron C. Peck of the Blind Judo Foundation.

 Edgar's commitment to compete at the 2020 US Paralympic Games is ongoing.
 He has been training three times per day at home and five hours one day a week at the Judo Club.
 The vision of representing the USA at the 2020 Paralympic Games and becoming a member of the US Paralympic Judo Team is coming into focus.

-The Blind Judo Foundation is a nonprofit 501(c) (3) organization that introduces and trains blind and visually impaired children, young adults and returning blind and visually impaired military men and women in the sport of Judo.
-Supporting our blind athletes to train, travel and compete relies upon tax-exempt donations.
+The Blind Judo Foundation is a nonprofit 501(c) (3) organization that introduces and trains blind and visually impaired children, young adults and our returning blind and visually impaired military men and women in the sport of Judo.
+Supporting our blind athletes to train, travel, attend camps and compete relies upon tax-exempt donations.

 All members of the Blind Judo Foundation are volunteers.
 A select few of our elite athletes go on to represent the USA as members of the US Paralympic (not to be confused with Special Olympics) Judo Team.
 Ron C. Peck can be contacted at roncpeck(at)blindjudofoundation(dot)org or 1-425-444-8256.